Bruns and South Dakota host Western Michigan - WTOP News

 Kalamazoo, Michigan; Wednesday, 7 p.m.
 EST

-BOTTOM LINE: South Dakota visits Western Michigan after Isaac Bruns scored 23 points in South Dakota’s 92-69 victory against the Dakota Wesleyan Tigers.
+BOTTOM LINE: South Dakota visits Western Michigan after Isaac Bruns scored 23 points in South Dakota’s 92-69 win against the Dakota Wesleyan Tigers.

-The Broncos are 2-1 in home games.
-Western Michigan has a 1-3 record against teams over .500.
+The Broncos are 2-1 on their home court.
+Western Michigan has a 1-3 record against teams above .500.

-The Coyotes are 0-1 in road games.
-South Dakota ranks seventh in the Summit League shooting 32.1% from 3-point range.
+The Coyotes are 0-1 on the road.
+South Dakota ranks fifth in the Summit League with 13.2 assists per game led by Chase Forte averaging 3.6.

-Western Michigan is shooting 42.1% from the field this season, 2.0 percentage points lower than the 44.1% South Dakota allows to opponents.
-South Dakota has shot at a 47.2% rate from the field this season, 3.5 percentage points greater than the 43.7% shooting opponents of Western Michigan have averaged.

-TOP PERFORMERS: Brandon Muntu averages 1.8 made 3-pointers per game for the Broncos, scoring 6.6 points while shooting 42.9% from beyond the arc.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.